SEPTEMBER 26, 2022

-The total digitalization of everyday activity is changing our perception of the world.
-Today people can hardly imagine their lives without smartphones and gadgets.
-They help us with everything - shopping, business, sports, communication, navigation, logistics, entertainment, and so on.
-The growth of technology is changing the process of digital asset development too, so it becomes faster, more reliable, and more global.
-Companies start working globally from the very first day of their existence.
-Web and mobile apps become a must-have feature for businesses.
+The complete digitization of daily life is altering our vision of the world.
+People nowadays can’t imagine their lives without cellphones and other electronic devices.
+They assist us with everything, including shopping, business, sports, communication, navigation, logistics, and entertainment.
+The growth of technology is changing the process of digital asset development too, so today we are going to unwrap the topic of new product development trends in 2022.

 Product Owner Roles and Responsibilities in Agile Product Development

 We’ve seen a modest shift in the new product development process during the previous years.
 The Product Owner (PO) job is being redefined, and it is no longer solely responsible for developing and managing user stories.
 Nowadays, a competent product owner is an executor who acts as the product’s mini-CEO.
 The function necessitates a thorough grasp of corporate operations, UI/UX design, marketing, consumer psychology and behavioral patterns, and digital product development technical procedures.

 We’ve noticed that the new product development process has been slightly changing during the last two years.
 The product owner is the person who should take care of the product from the idea to implementation and successful release to the market.
 He or she must have in-depth insight into how to satisfy customers, differentiate from the competition, and earn money for the business at the same time.

 More and more businesses are realizing the advantages of the outsourced product development trends and the product owner position within the software product development life cycle, as well as the necessity of having the appropriate trained people in the right location.

 Emerging Trends Shaping the Future of Software Product Development